-Changemaker award.
-One of the best things about the Changemaker network is that it connects schools all over the world and allows educators and students to learn from each other.
-Last year we were delighted to host a visit from Eglish National School in rural County Galway.
+The DCU Changemakers School Network is based on The Four Pillars of Empathy, Leadership, Creativity and Teamwork.
+These Four Pillars are seen in abundance here in DPETNS throughout the work of our whole school community; students, staff and parent body.
+One of the best things about the Changemaker network is that it connects schools all over Ireland and allows educators and students to learn from each other.
+A few years ago we were delighted to host a visit from Eglish National School in rural County Galway.
 This school has done incredible work in encouraging student empowerment and public speaking.
-During a visit to Our Lady & Saint Mochua’s in Armagh we learned all about the Roots of Empathy programme which is enjoyed by our 2 nd class students each year.
+During a visit to Our Lady & Saint Mochua’s in Armagh we learned all about the Roots of Empathy programme which is enjoyed by our 2nd class students each year.
 A trip to Galway Educate Together taught us all about Playworks, an inclusive approach to games at yard time.

-We hope that our engagement with Ashoka Ireland will enhance the learning experiences of our students in the years ahead and will nurture in them the skills needed to make the world a better place.
+We hope that our engagement with the DCU Changemaker Schools Network will enhance the learning experiences of our students in the years ahead and will nurture in them the skills needed to make the change in the world.

 We are honoured to have a school community full of Change Leaders and Change Champions!